Connect with us

 Givens said the closure of the hospital would further reduce access to health care for Delta communities that are disproportionately low-income.

-The 208-bed hospital is also one of the largest employers in the area, so its closure would the local as well.
+The 208-bed hospital is also one of the largest employers in the area, so its closure would hurt the local economy as well.
 According to Hemphill, Greenwood Leflore directly employs 589 people full- and part-time, and the food provider Aramark employs an additional 70 people full-time.

-Givens said he didn't understand why state leadership has not stepped in to help hospitals around the state that are struggling to stay open.
-Mississippi has one of the country's highest rates of people without insurance, due to the state's refusal to expand to low-income working adults.
+Givens said he didn’t understand why state leadership has not stepped in to help hospitals around the state that are struggling to stay open.
+Mississippi has one of the country’s highest rates of people without insurance, due to the state’s refusal to expand Medicaid to low-income working adults.

 That means that hospitals face a higher burden of providing care for which they will never get paid.
 Hemphill said that costs Greenwood Leflore about $550,000 every month, around 6 to 7% of the hospital’s total costs.